Choosing by means of approval-preferential voting. The path-revised approval choice

+We assume a finite set of options~$\ist$.
+The outcome of the procedure will be a subset of~$\ist$.
+Ordered pairs of options will be denoted by juxtaposition; so $xy$ means the ordered pair whose first element is $x$ and whose second element is $y$.

-Our computations will be based on the numbers of voters who expressed a preference for $x$ over $y$, where $x$ and $y$ vary over all ordered pairs of \emph{different} options.
+Our starting point are the \dfd{preference scores}, a.\,k.\,a.~paired-comparison scores, that is the numbers of voters who expressed a preference for $x$ over~$y$, where $x$ and $y$ vary over all ordered pairs of \emph{different} options.
 These numbers will be denoted by $V_{xy}$.
-Instead of them, most of the time we will be dealing with the fractions $v_{xy}=V_{xy}/V$, where $V$ denotes the total number of votes.
-We will refer to $V_{xy}$ and $v_{xy}$ respectively as the absolute and relative \dfc{preference scores} associated with the ordered pair $xy,$ and the whole collection of these scores will be called the (absolute or relative) \dfc{Llull matrix} of the vote.

-Notice that $v$ is a continuous function of the profile $u$ that we were considering in Section~1.8.
-Therefore, the upper semicontinuity of a set of choices as a function of $u$ reduces to the analogous property as a function of~$v$.

-The preference scores are bound to satisfy the inequality $v_{xy}+v_{yx}\le1$.
-The equality sign corresponds to the case where the preferential information about $x$ and $y$ is complete.